elasticrash/spawnflake/README.md

 # 🐙❄️ Spawnflake [![Rust](https://github.com/elasticrash/spawnflake/actions/workflows/rust.yml/badge.svg)](https://github.com/elasticrash/spawnflake/actions/workflows/rust.yml)

 Spawnflake generates random data and/or based on patterns for relational databases.
 This is still in its early stages.

-These are the supported features so far (0.2.1):
+## whats new (v0.2.1)
+* The libray now builds a depedency tree of the foreign keys so it will know in which order it needs to generate the tables (mysql only)
+* Supports more types
+* Supports column names with reserve names
+## support
 * db support
     - mysql
     - postgres (only tested on public schema)